Bella Hadid: 2018–2023: Further recognition

 In February 2020, at New York Fashion Week, Hadid walked for Tom Ford, Brandon Maxwell, Oscar de la Renta, Rodarte, Khaite and Michael Kors.
 She also walked for Marc Jacobs' Fall campaign.
 In Paris, she walked for Thierry Mugler and Lanvin.
 In Milan, she walked for Boss, Missoni, Versace, Tod's, Moschino, Fendi, Max Mara and Alberta Ferretti.
 She also appeared on the cover of Vogue Hong Kong.
 In April, she appeared on the covers of Vogue Korea and Vogue Greece.
 In June, she appeared on the cover of Vogue Paris, with her sister, Gigi.
-In August, she starred on the cover of ELLE.
+In August, she starred on the cover of Elle.
 Her editorial was shot by her older sister.
 In September, she appeared on the cover of Vogue Italia.
 In December, she starred for the cover of Vogue Japan.

 In February 2021, Hadid walked for Givenchy's Fall campaign.
 In March, she walked for Mugler's Spring/Summer virtual campaign and appeared in Boss x Russell Athletics' campaign.
 She also appeared on the cover of Vogue España.
 In May, she walked for Versace's AW21 show.
 In June, during Paris Fashion Week, she walked for Jacquemus' show, "La Montagne".
 In July at the Cannes Film Festival, her Maison Schiaparelli haute couture gown cut low and wide to expose her bare chest attracted considerable coverage.
-At Paris fashion Week 2022, Hadid closed Coperni’s Spring 2023 show by having a slip dress spray-painted directly onto her body using Fabrican technology.
+At Paris Fashion Week 2022, Hadid closed Coperni's Spring 2023 show by having a slip dress spray-painted directly onto her body using Fabrican technology.

+Thom Browne described Hadid as a talent born once in a generation and has also been named as a bankable muse for fashion.
+Hadid's ability to raise a fashion brand's profit has been dubbed as the Bella Effect.
+In 2022, the monetary value for the brand she walked increased up to 29% and rose to 90% for Jil Sander (brand).